-Associate Dean of Research, Executive Director of Preclinical Services Department of Pharmaceutical Sciences Graduate Faculty Full Member https://experts.unthsc.edu/en/persons/jerry-simecka develop need antimicrobial therapies.
+Professor, Executive Director of Preclinical Services Department of Pharmaceutical Sciences Graduate Faculty Full Member https://experts.unthsc.edu/en/persons/jerry-simecka

+Dr. Simecka's lab founded the Pre-Clinical Services group at the University of North Texas Health Science Center in 2008.
+We conduct studies utilizing established models of both acute and chronic bacterial and fungal infections in several different animal species to help researchers evaluate and develop need antimicrobial therapies.
 Animal models established include septicemia, lung, intestinal, urinary tract, gastric, biofilm, abscess, and skin infections from a broad range of pathogens.
 We also work with sponsors to develop and establish new animal models to meet their needs.
 In addition, pharmacokinetic studies with accompanied bioanalytical LCMS or HPLC analysis are performed in-house for submitted compounds.
 Overall, we support and guide the drug discovery process of the sponsor, through protocol design, implementation and analysis for compound lead selection.
 Importantly, there are 7 drugs/therapies that we tested and are currently used clinically, and others will be added to this list soon.